Start by clicking on "Fill out the template"

-This Marriage Agreement, also sometimes known as a Prenuptial Agreement, is a contract entered into by two individuals who are about to get married or are already married.
-This Agreement outlines the financial obligations of both Parties and includes a plan of how to divide assets and debt obligations if the marriage ever comes to an end.
+This Marriage Agreement (otherwise known as a Prenuptial Agreement in the USA), is a contract entered into by two individuals who are about to get married or are already married.
+This Agreement outlines the financial obligations of both Parties and includes a plan of how to divide assets and debt obligations if the marriage ever comes to an end (the spouses are called the "Parties").

-Marriage Agreements are often associated with individuals who have a large amount of assets.
+Marriage Agreements are often associated with individuals who have a large number of assets.
 However, a Marriage Agreement can be used in many different situations, such as the following:

-If a couple does not have a Marriage Agreement in place when they divorce, provincial or territorial laws and courts are left to decide how to divide property, dictate support, and allocate debt.
-By creating a Marriage Agreement, the terms the Parties agree to are used instead of the default guidance of provincial or territorial law.
+By creating a Marriage Agreement, the terms the Parties agreed to are used instead of the default guidance of provincial or territorial law.
 A Marriage Agreement, like any contract, can be challenged in court, but a Marriage Agreement creates the initial presumption that the Parties agreed to its contents and want to follow those guidelines they agreed on.
 A thorough and successful Marriage Agreement can drastically speed up divorce litigation, or even avoid it altogether in the event of a divorce.

 In order to complete a Marriage Agreement, the Parties should work together to disclose their assets to each other, decide how they would like to outline their financial obligations, and make arrangements should the marriage end.
 A Marriage Agreement covers several major areas as follows: